Yet Another Roguelike Tutorial, Part 7

 @onready var map: Map = get_parent()

 We have the entities_focussed signal we will use to relay the information to the UI later.
-We also have a variable that stores the tile we are currently on, so we only need to recompute things when we change tile we hover over.
 Also, we get a reference to the map that’s the parent of this node.
-Next we have _untitled_input():
+Next we have _process():

 var mouse_position: Vector2 = get_local_mouse_position()